pyt3r/practice-package/docs/source/function.rst

 Functions
 ==============

-These are the functions for the tempate package:
+These are the functions for the practice package:

-.. autofunction:: template.getResourceManifest
+.. autofunction:: practice.getResourceManifest

-.. autofunction:: template.dumpResourceManifest
+.. autofunction:: practice.dumpResourceManifest

-.. autofunction:: template.module.covered
+.. autofunction:: practice.module.covered

-.. autofunction:: template.module.uncovered
+.. autofunction:: practice.module.uncovered